grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Here's the good fucking part: while he's up there on the exchange floor, the watertight bulkhead between the docking bay and the upper levels goes into an emergency-close procedure.
 You know, the whole fuckin' shebang -- the klaxon is blaring, the red lights are spinning.
 The fucking Authority goons start running around in a panic, probably most of them think the docking bay is flooding, hell I thought that myself for a minute."

-"Fuckin' wow."
-Said Percy half-grinning as she exhaled smoke.
+"Fuckin' wow," said Percy half-grinning as she exhaled smoke.

 "Fuck Yeah.
 But it doesn't take long for the fuckin' goons to figure out that the docking bay _isn't_ flooding -- someone had just triggered the big watertight bulkhead to close just to fuck with all these Authority toughs.
 The meat shields weren't much less panicked at that though because half their fuckin' muscle and their fuckin' commander were now separated from them by half a meter of air-tight steel doors!

 "So I wasn't going to miss this fuckin' wonderful opportunity of confusion -- I dumped whatever I could find laying around on the dock down into the _Gnat_, buttoned the boat up, and took the fuck off right then.
 Ran on battery as far as I could, then put the rest of the exhaust back together.
 Fortunately the diesel fired up no fucking problem and I made my way here."

-"Hmm."
-Said Hemi curiously.
+"Hmm," said Hemi curiously.
 "Who do you suppose was willing to anger them further by closing the watertight bulkhead?"

 "My guess," said Shakes, "is that it was that dock boss lady.
 She was the first one the Authority goons questioned, of course, and she didn't look very fuckin' happy about it afterwards."

 "If that's true," said Percy, "then I fuckin' owe her a couple of times over now."

-"It is possible you made a friend of some subtlety there Sylvia."
-Said Hemi.
+"It is possible you made a friend of some subtlety there Sylvia," said Hemi.

-"That watertight bulkhead did not look like the kind of thing that was open and closed at the drop of a fuckin' hat."
-Said Shakes.
+"That watertight bulkhead did not look like the kind of thing that was open and closed at the drop of a fuckin' hat," said Shakes.
 "I suspect it delayed that Authority sub leaving by a couple of hours, all told.
 I'm not sure I could have gotten the _Gnat_ away -- presumably unnoticed -- without that bit of fuckin' luck."

 "Which brings up another thing I wanted to ask you about Captain Shakes," said Hemi, "that boat of yours certainly is... loud now."

 "Yup!
 I told you I put in a new exhaust.
 Straight pipe.
 Wedged it right up against the hull so the sound goes directly out into the fuckin' water.
 I also tuned it for power and made some adjustments to the gear box.
 The _Gnat's_ diesel now puts out far more torque than just about any other boat of its fuckin' size, I'd say.
 And that torque is converted to unbelievably fast prop speeds."

-"And a fast prop and new exhaust mean exceptional noise."
-Said Hemi.
+"And a fast prop and new exhaust mean exceptional noise," said Hemi.

 "I'd say just about the loudest sub in the fuckin' water!"
 Said Shakes proudly. "'Cept maybe some of those old coastal tug subs.
 That was the fuckin' plan, right Captain Percy?
 The _Gnat_ runs loud and fast interference for the _Prospect_."

 "Yes," said Percy, "though I was sort of expecting we could make the _Gnat_ sound like another big submarine, not an ocean liner."

-"The fuckin' louder the fuckin' better, I fuckin' figured."
-Said Shakes, popping a wad of dried green leaves into his cheek.
+"The fuckin' louder the fuckin' better, I fuckin' figured," said Shakes, popping a wad of dried green leaves into his cheek.
 "Oh!
 I almost forgot: the other modification I made to the _Gnat_: I got a fuckin' pigeon."

 "A pigeon?"
 Asked Hemi.
 "I have never heard of that.
 Some new kind of sonar unit?"